sfu-ireceptor/turnkey-service-php/README.md

 ```
 scripts/load_cells.sh airr-cell <your study data folder>/*.json
 ```
 Again, compressed files are allowed, but the full compressed file name must be listed for the repertoire in the metadata file.
+Currently only AIRR Cell and GEX JSON files are supported, but the iReceptor team provides a convenience utility to convert data that is generated from the 10X cellranger VDJ pipeline into the AIRR Cell and GEX JSON file formats.
+Please refer to the iReceptor [10x2AIRR github repository](https://github.com/sfu-ireceptor/sandbox/tree/production-v4/10x2AIRR) if you would like to convert 10X data to AIRR compliant data.

 ### Load your gene expression files